Meet the contributors whose fabulous projects have appeared in Sew It All issues 1-8!

 Lindsay Conner is the author of Modern Bee: 13 Quilts to Make with Friends and has designed projects for several magazines.
 She recently moved to Nashville, TN with her husband and two loveable cats.
 She blogs at lindsaysews.com and craftbuds.com.
 Volume 7 project: "Wrist Watch--page 104.

-Jennifer Davey works as a freelance designer for iLoveToCreate.
-She lives in Clovis, CA with her husband and three children, and loves sharing her joy for creating with others.
-Vist bestillmycraftingheart.blogspot.com to learn more.
-Volume 7 projects:"Tech Savy"--page 112.
+Jennifer Davey works as a freelance designer and lives in Clovis, CA with her husband and three children.
+She loves sharing her joy for creating with others, please visit bestillmycraftingheart.blogspot.com to learn more.
+Volume 7 projects:"Pin It"--page 36.
+Volume 8 projects: "Write On" -- page 40, "Doodle Pad" -- page 68.

 Andrea DeHart is a crafty mom of two living in Portland, OR.
 Check out more of her projects on her blog: craftybitch.com.
 Volume 2 projects: “Hair Flair”—page 70 & “Tissue Tamer”—page 46.
 Volume 3 projects: "A Touch of Lace"--page 104, "Belted Blouse"--page 92 and "Tablet Sleeve"--page 48.